 According to the Orange County District Attorney’s Office, Lavelle was convicted in 2013 of driving while under the influence in San Diego County.
 This prior incident upgraded his current charge from manslaughter to murder.
 He could also potentially face harsher penalties because of his robbery conviction in August 2009 and failure to abide by his parole upon release in 2013.

-Unfortunately, some people do not learn from past mistakes.
-Defendants that have so many prior convictions such as Lavelle underscore this sentiment.
 Given that that the suspect has multiple prior convictions, the DUI lawyer representing him may find it a bit more challenging to navigate this case.
 It will require an even more delicate approach that respects both the suspect’s intent and the victim’s family’s search for justice.
 The lawyers at The Law Office of Taylor and Taylor have a hands-on, understanding approach when dealing with cases of all vigor.